About this exhibition

 together with Zoë Gray, Frédérique Versaen, Caroline Dumalin & Charlotte Friling.

-Catalogue edited by Dirk Snauwaert and coordinated by Caroline Dumalin will be co-produced by WIELS and the Mercator Fund (Mercatorfonds), including texts by Manuel Borja-Villal, Catherine David, Charles Esche and Dirk Snauwaert
+Catalogue edited by Dirk Snauwaert and coordinated by Caroline Dumalin, co-produced by WIELS and Fonds Mercator/Mercatorfonds, including texts by Manuel Borja-Villel, Charles Esche and Dirk Snauwaert.
+Design by Boy Vereecken, assisted by Antoine Begon.